Shankaranyeswarar temple, Tiruthalaichankadu

 Linga with Hair-like Pores

-This sacred site is renowned for the unique feature of the presiding deity, Sankaranyeeswarar.
-When abhishekam is performed by pouring gingelly oil over the lingam, and it is observed in the light of a lamp, hair-like pores can be seen on the surface of the lingam, which is considered a rare and significant attribute of this temple.
+This temple is renowned for the unique manifestation of the presiding deity, Sankaranyeeswarar.
+During the abhishekam, when gingelly oil is poured over the Swayambhu Lingam and observed in the light of a lamp, fine hair-like pores become visible on its surface.
+This rare and remarkable phenomenon is regarded as one of the temple's most distinctive and sacred features.

 Panchajanya

-This temple holds the distinction of being the place where Mahavishnu worshipped Sankaranyeeswarar and received the conch 'Panchajanya' as His divine weapon.
-In the western outer prakaram, Mahavishnu is enshrined in a separate sannidhi, accompanied by Sridevi and Bhudevi, blessing devotees.
+This temple is also revered as the place where Maha Vishnu worshipped Sankaranyeeswarar and received the divine conch, Panchajanya, as His celestial weapon.
+In commemoration of this sacred event, Maha Vishnu is enshrined in a separate sannidhi in the western outer prakaram, accompanied by Sridevi and Bhudevi, bestowing His blessings upon devotees.

 A Maada Koil Built by Kochchengat Chozhan